cetic/honeypot/State Ot Art.md

 * Intrusions : collects policy-threatening activities that lead to a security breach.
 * None : no data collection.

-Returning to the example case, if there is an unexpected event capable of being detected by the honeypot, such as the unwanted opening of a valve, then it will receive the "Event" data capture characteristic. .
-If, on the other hand, the honeypot is able to capture the unsuccessful attempts of a hacker trying to modify the position of the valve, then it will receive the "Attack" data capture characteristic.
-If the honeypot can capture the events produced by an attack resulting in an intrusion, then it will be decorated with the "intrusions" feature.
+Returning to the example case, if there is an unexpected event capable of being detected by the honeypot, such as the unwanted opening of a valve, then it will receive the **Event** data capture characteristic. .
+If, on the other hand, the honeypot is able to capture the unsuccessful attempts of a hacker trying to modify the position of the valve, then it will receive the **Attack** data capture characteristic.
+If the honeypot can capture the events produced by an attack resulting in an intrusion, then it will be decorated with the **intrusions** feature.
 Finally, if the honeypot is not intended to capture information, as is the case for a decoy intended to imprison hackers to prevent them from acting.
-They can be assigned the characteristic of "None".
+They can be assigned the characteristic of **None**.

-### Detection
-Several mechanisms can be used by the honeypot for the analysis:
-* Abuse: Data is analyzed and associated with a large database.
-* Anomaly: The networks are analyzed and anomalies are identified.
-It can be related to traffic load, packets and protocols.

-To give a concrete example of a detection mechanism, one can imagine the implementation of a SCADA within the honeypot of the plant.
-In the case of an "Abuse", the communication network data is processed and compared in real time by the SCADA which will compare it to an attack signature database and detect if there is a match.
-In the case of an "Anomaly", The honeypot uses an IDS, which filters the packets circulating on the communication networks and is able to identify the anomalies.

 ### Scalability:
 Scalability determines the ability of a honeypot to evolve.
 By this we mean its ability to be modified in order to increase the number of decoys and services it offers [^3]:
 * Scalable: can increase the number of services and lures offered
 * Not Scalable: Only has a set number of services and cannot be changed at that level.

-Let's take the example of the PLCs present in the structure of the wastewater treatment plant.
-If PLCs can easily be added, then it is considered scalable.
-On the other hand, if it is impossible to add more, then it is considered non-scalable.
+Let's take the example of the automatons present in the structure of the honeypot of the wastewater treatment plant.
+If PLCs can be added, then the honeypot is considered **scalable**.
+On the other hand, if it is impossible to add more, then it is considered as **non-scalable**.

 ### Context
 This characteristic is used to define in which context the honeypot is used and what is the purpose of its implementation [^3]:
 * Research : is used to lure attackers and study their behaviours and the tools they use to develop better protection against these attacks.
 * Production : is used to defend and prevent attack on real systems and to protect it.

-To illustrate this characteristic, we can see the wastewater treatment plant processing unit as being a virtual high interaction honeypot identically imitating the behavior of a real central unit.
-Its deployment can be carried out in the context of research, we want to highlight the flaws that may exist on an existing system and know how to protect ourselves from attackers.
-In the case of a production, its goal is above all to protect the real system and we do not necessarily seek to collect data for study purposes, but rather to divert the attention of the attacker.
+To illustrate this characteristic, one can imagine the existence of a virtual honeypot with high interaction identically imitating the behavior of a real wastewater treatment plant in production.
+Its deployment can be carried out within the framework of **research**, we want to highlight the flaws that may exist in the existing system and know how to protect ourselves from attackers.
+In the case of a **production**, its purpose is above all to protect the real system and one does not necessarily seek to collect data for study purposes, but rather to divert the attention of the attacker.

 ![Honeypot Characteristics](/IMAGES/Honeypot-Characteristics.drawio.png)